Stories

 Trying to fit in was always a big concern for me.
 Some Seniors knew me and spoke to me in the hall.
 My great hero, President of the Student Body, Steve, and I had Gym together.
 He adopted me like a kid brother, taught me the ways of the school, and introduced me to all manner of Woodlawn luminaries.
 I adopted all his mannerisms and tried to be just like him.
 He introduced me to his friends and the Cheerleaders as if I mattered!

-The Cheerleaders at Woodlawn were, in the eyes of almost every guy I knew, the epitome of female loveliness.
-Certainly, they were the best-looking girls that I had ever seen in my life.
-But, they were not like the mean, self-centered cheerleaders you see in movies.
+The cheerleaders at Woodlawn were the epitome of female loveliness in the eyes of every guy I knew.
+Certainly, they were the best-looking group of girls that I had ever seen in my life.
+They were not like the mean, self-centered cheerleaders you see in movies.
 These girls were smart, sweet, friendly, and approachable.
 They all knew my name, through Steve, and because I always sat in the cheering section at games and cheered the loudest.
-I had great School Spirit; still do.
+I had great School Spirit.
 They would always thank me after each game for being so supportive.

 I may have watched the cheerleaders more than the games.

-To me, of all the cheerleaders, there was one who stood out above the others - Tina.
-I had a gigantic crush on her and I thought she was the most amazing person I had ever met.
+Of all the cheerleaders, one stood out above the others - Tina.
+I had a gigantic crush on her, thinking she was the most amazing person I had ever met.
 Every guy in my session room agreed.

 Just when I was about to believe I would make it at school and perhaps be "popular," I did the worst thing ever.